(meals key: B = breakfast; L = lunch; D = dinner)

 DAY 6: Kandy: Rest Day

 Kandy is an ideal rest-day venue.
-Whether you enjoy wandering the streets and local markets with your camera, visit sights such as the sacred Temple of the Tooth, enjoy some of the Western food you may by now be missing, or simply relax by the pool with a book and a beer there is something to keep everyone happy in Kandy
+Whether you enjoy wandering the streets and local markets with your camera, visiting sights such as the sacred Temple of the Tooth, enjoying some of the Western food you may by now be missing, or simply relaxing by the pool with a book and a beer there is something to keep everyone happy in Kandy

 DAY 7: Kandy to Nuwara Eliya

 Tracing a route past the train station, botanical garden and university we are soon out of Kandy and on the open road.
 An undulating ride through small rural communities brings us to the real focal point of the day, an awesome winding climb on back roads that lead us up into the highlands of the tea country.
 Here friendly workers picking the tips from fragrant tea bushes wave at the rare sight of passing foreign cyclists as we ride through Tamil villages and past characterful colonial era tea factories.
-As challenging as it is beautiful this 2300 meter climb culminates in the temperate climate of the lost in time town of Nuwara Eliya, where depending on the weather we can either relax on our hotel’s well-tended lawn or warm ourselves by the lounge bar’s fireplace.
-Whichever, it is a fine end to a very memorable day’s cycling.
+As challenging as it is beautiful, this 2300 meter climb culminates in the temperate climate of the lost in time town of Nuwara Eliya.

 DAY 8: Nuwara Eliya to Ella

-Charming little back lanes lead us around Nuwara Eliya and behind the boating lake to one of the great descents of the tour.
-Twenty-two kilometres of smooth asphalt surfaced downhill provides a wonderful ride as we sweep through endless curves losing a thousand vertical meters in altitude with a backdrop of stunning views.
+Charming back lanes lead us around Nuwara Eliya and behind the boating lake to one of the great descents of the tour.
+Twenty-two kilometres of smooth asphalt downhill provides a wonderful ride as we sweep through endless curves losing a thousand vertical meters in altitude with a backdrop of stunning views.